okanok/grom/README.md

 ## Getting started

-Configuring Grom is easy, it only requires a database connection to be given to GromGraph.CreateConnection().
-This class will act as a singleton and use the given connection in the background.
+Configuring Grom is easy, it only requires a database connection to be given to GromGraph.CreateConnection(...).
 You don't need to instantiate this class or call it anywhere after running CreateConnection once.

 ### Neo4J
 To configure Grom for Neo4J simply use:
 ```
-GromGraph.CreateConnection(new GromNeo4jConnector("bolt://localhost:7687", "neo4j", "test"));
+GromGraph.CreateConnection(GraphDatabase.Driver("bolt://localhost:7687", AuthTokens.Basic("neo4j", "test")));
 ```
-Any valid instance of GromNeo4jConnector can be passed, so you are not restricted to username/password authentication.
+Any valid instance of Neo4J IDriver can be passed, so you are not restricted to username/password authentication.

 ## Features

 ### Mapping a class
 To map a class as a node you have to do two things: inherit from EntityNode and annotate each property you want to map with NodeProperty.
-Grom does however require an empty constructor for all nodes.
+Grom does also require an empty constructor for all nodes.

 A mapped class can be as simple as:
 ```